UPPER SCHOOL CURRICULUM

 Because more is expected of these students, grades in the Honors and Advanced Placement courses are weighted more heavily than grades in regular courses.

-The MOVE ON WHEN READY Program allows high school students the opportunity to participate in joint-enrollment classes with Truett-McConnell College.
-This pursuit of postsecondary course work allows students to receive dual high school and college credit in areas of College Algebra, American Literature, American Government and English Composition.
-LCA students are able to graduate with up to 36 hours of college credit.
-For more information, contact Mark Davis, US Principal.
+The dual enrollment program allows high school students the opportunity to participate in dual enrollment classes with Truett-McConnell College.
+This pursuit of postsecondary course work allows students to receive dual high school and college credit in the areas of College Algebra, American Literature, American Government, and English Composition.
+LCA students are able to graduate with up to thirty-three hours of college credit.
+For more information, contact Rachel Ernst, US principal.

 So, how does Common Core affect students enrolled at LCA?